EvobyteDigitalBiology/readstore/docs/installation.md

 ### Managing multiple Python versions

-It is possible that multiple Python version are installed at the same time on your system.
+It is possible that multiple Python versions are installed at the same time on your system.
 This can cause issues in managing a valid Python environment with correct dependencies and lead to unexpected errors.

 It is highly recommended to operate in **virtual environments** using the Python `venv` module or a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).
 This will help managing consistent dependencies, also in cases that multiple Python versions are installed.

-In any cases you need to ensure that the `python3` command is available on you system before starting the ReadStore server.
+In any case you need to ensure that the `python3` command is available on your system before starting the ReadStore server.

 `python3 --version`